stud0709/OneMoreSecret/README.md

 Every password is stored separately in its own encryption envelope.
 And every password is sent to the phone for decryption separately and without context.
 So even if someone steals a password from your phone, he will still have to figure out, what it is good for.

 ### Store It Your Way
 It's your ~~problem~~ choice how to store your credentials.
+The recent addition to *OneMoreSecret* ecosystem is [oms4web](https://github.com/stud0709/oms4web), a password manager tightly integrated with *OneMoreSecret* and following the idea of context separation.
+Being a convenient way to organize passwords, it delegates decryption to the Android app.
+Give it a try!

 You could use a text file, Excel, [Google Sheets](https://docs.google.com/spreadsheets), [Simplenote](https://simplenote.com/) or any other software.
 You could also conitnue using [KeePass](https://keepass.info) (it has a very comfortable user interface after all ❤️) or a password manager of your choice and put your encrypted password into the password field:

 ![oms ontop KeePass](readme_images/oms_ontop_keepass.png)